Play it again, Joe. Biden bets that repeating himself is smart politics

 Repetition has been a time-tested strategy for politicians of all stripes and throughout the ages.

-Donald Trump, the former president and current Republican frontrunner for 2024, promised over and over to “build the wall” at the Mexican border.
+Donald Trump, the former president and early Republican front-runner for 2024, promised over and over to “build the wall” at the Mexican border.
 He dubbed his 2016 opponent “Crooked Hillary” and pledged to “drain the swamp” like a mantra.
 He likes to recite the lyrics to the Al Wilson song “The Snake” like an encore at a concert.

 Speaking in the Roman Senate more than 2,100 years ago, Cato the Elder famously ended his speeches with the well-worn line “Carthage must be destroyed.”
 (Roman forces did just that a few years later.)